-A lot of these are from when I was in elementary or middle school.
+Many of these are from the younger years.
 I guess that’s when I had the greatest sense of humor!

 After weeks and weeks of waiting,